QEF/postqe/doc/introduction.rst

    sudo python setup.py install

-The most useful functions for the common user are directly accessible from the :py:mod:`postqe`.
+The most useful functions for the user are directly accessible.
 You can import all of them as:

 .. code-block:: python